Find Affordable College Courses

 Cambridge, MA

 Our 2023 rankings named Harvard University the best school in Massachusetts for public health students.
-Located in the medium-sized city of Cambridge, Harvard is a private not-for-profit college with a fairly large student population.
+Located in the midsize city of Cambridge, Harvard is a private not-for-profit college with a fairly large student population.

-Read full report on Public Health at Harvard University
+Full Public Health at Harvard University Report

 #2